sciences-re/website/_pages/ropa-mastodon.md

 - Accounts timestamp of last activity
 - Moderation and Report Notifications, when they are shared with our local instance

+The processing legal basis is consent per Article 5 1.d of the GDPR, consent that must be obtained and managed by the user’s third-party platforms before its transmission to this server.

 # Definitions

 ## Personal Data